Essential Nutrients for Eye Health

 Eyesight is a critical sense, and eye health should be a major concern, especially since your risk of developing an eye disease increases with advancing age.
 Other significant determinants of your risk of developing eye disease may include genetics, lifestyle, and chronic diseases (e.g., high blood pressure, heart disease, diabetes, and thyroid disease).
 Common eye diseases include cataracts, glaucoma, macular degeneration, diabetic retinopathy, and dry eyes—all of which are major causes of visual impairment and blindness worldwide.
 Most people have no clue as to what is good for our eyes beyond eating carrots.
 What nutrients are the keys to eye health?
 The following is a list of the top 10 essential eye nutrients:

-Lutein and zeaxanthin are carotenoids, a family of powerful antioxidants that gives rise to the vibrant hues found in fruits and vegetables.
-Along with meso-zeaxanthin (another carotenoid), lutein and zeaxanthin are found in abundance in the macula of the human eye, which is responsible for sharp, color vision.
+Lutein, zeaxanthin and meso-zeaxanthin are carotenoids, a family of powerful antioxidants that gives rise to the vibrant hues found in fruits and vegetables.
+These three carotenoids are found in abundance in the macula of the human eye, which is responsible for sharp, color vision.
 The macula makes up the central portion of the retina, a layer of light-sensitive cells at the back of the eye.
-As a result, lutein and zeaxanthin are sometimes referred to as macular pigments, which protect your eyes from harmful environmental stressors.
-There is scientific evidence that the combination of both carotenoids may lower the risk of macular degeneration and cataracts.
+As a result, lutein, zeaxanthin and meso-zeaxanthin are referred to as the macular pigments, which protect your eyes from harmful environmental stressors.
+There is scientific evidence that the combination of these carotenoids lowers the risk of vision loss due to macular degeneration and cataracts.
 Dark green leafy vegetables such as spinach, kale, broccoli, and collard greens as well as egg yolks, corn, and grapes are excellent dietary sources of lutein and zeaxanthin.

 Vitamin C, another antioxidant, has many well-known health benefits.
 It is more than a cold remedy and is crucial to eye health.
 Vitamin C (also known as ascorbic acid) protects the eyes from destructive chemicals and toxins in the environment.
 Low levels of vitamin C may lead to a condition called scurvy.
 There is scientific evidence that vitamin C may reduce the risk of developing macular degeneration and cataracts as well as glaucoma.
 Citrus fruits (e.g., oranges, papaya, and grapefruits), as well as strawberries, kale, and green bell peppers, are great sources of dietary vitamin C.